Racial, ethnic minorities continue to die from covid-19 at much higher rates, Post analysis shows

 Yet some early efforts to address inequities were quashed: The CDC had internal discussions for example, about ways to increase testing in African American and other hard-hit communities.
 On May 3, a document posted on its website recommended that people from “racial and ethnic minority groups disproportionately affected by adverse covid-19 outcomes” get priority for testing.
 Three days later, the language was removed.

 In response to questions from The Post, the CDC’s press office said the document was “a draft posted without proper vetting through all CDC channels.”
+An official speaking on the condition of anonymity because they were not authorized to discuss the issue said it was actually higher-ups at the Department of Health and Human Services and the White House who had asked for its removal.
 No follow-up guidance was ever issued.

 Leon McDougle, a family medicine specialist at Ohio State University who heads the National Medical Association, the country’s oldest Black physicians group, said he had been optimistic the Trump administration would take steps to address the disparities.
 But after that document disappeared without any public explanation, he began to have doubts.